 The law protects the privacy of all communications between a patient and a psychologist.
-In most situations, I can only release information about your treatment to others if you sign a written Authorization form that meets certain legal requirements imposed by state law and/or HIPAA.
-But, there are some situations where I am permitted or required to disclose information without either your consent or Authorization:
+In most situations, I can only release information about your treatment to others if you sign a written authorization form that meets certain legal requirements imposed by HIPAA.
+There are other situations that require only that you provide written, advance consent.
+Your signature on this Agreement provides consent for those activities, as follows:

-- I may occasionally find it helpful to consult other health and mental health professionals about a case.
+• I may occasionally find it helpful to consult other health and mental health professionals about a case.
 During a consultation, I make every effort to avoid revealing the identity of my patient.
 The other professionals are also legally bound to keep the information confidential.

 If you don't object, I will not tell you about these consultations unless I feel that it is important to our work together.
-I will note all consultations in your Clinical Record (which is called "PHI" in my Notice of Psychologist's Policies and Practices to Protect the Privacy of Your Health Information). - I may also have contracts with billing agencies or legal services.
+I will note all consultations in your Clinical Record (which is called "PHI" in my Notice of Psychologist's Policies and Practices to Protect the Privacy of Your Health Information).

+- I may also have business contracts with billing agencies or legal services.
 As required by HIPAA, if I enter into a formal business associate contract with these businesses, they promise to maintain the confidentiality of this data except as specifically allowed in the contract or otherwise required by law.

-Should I develop such business contracts, and you wish, I can provide you with the names of these organizations and/or a blank copy of the contract.
+Should I develop such business contracts, and you wish, I can provide you with the names of these organizations and/or a blank copy of the contract. - Disclosures required by health insurers or to collect overdue fees are discussed elsewhere in this Agreement.